GERM 3222 - Advanced German B

 Course Learning OutcomesOn successful completion of this course students will have:

-7) the ability to work independently and in a group to analyse, evaluate and generate ideas in relation to German language, culture and society
+7) the ability to work independently and in a group to analyse, evaluate and generate ideas in relation to German language and culture as part of European history

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below:

 University Graduate Attribute Course Learning Outcome(s) Deep discipline knowledge